codr7/alisp/README.md

 ### types
 The following types are provided out of the box, adding more is trivial.

+- Any - Any value
 - Bool - Boolean values
 - Func - Functions as values
 - Int - Integer values
 - Ls - List values
 - Meta - Types as values
+- Pair - Pair values
 - Prim - Primitives as values
 - Reg - Registers as values